 Yes Yes, in part No Not applicable

 What are the conditions provided for in your domestic law for granting extradition, including the minimum penalty requirement (as the threshold to identify extraditable offences)and the grounds on which your country may refuse extradition (art.
 16, para.
 7)?

-Please specify.
+Please explain briefly:

 Is the double criminality requirement established in your domestic legal framework for granting an extradition request (art.
 16, para.
 1)?